 Online casino scams can involve anything from rigging the house edge to stealing personal information.
 It might sound scary, but if you understand how these hustles work, they won’t be able to take advantage of you!
-To keep yourself safe while playing online casino games, you just need to know what to look out for.
+To keep yourself safe while playing online casino games, including live dealer games, you just need to know what to look out for.

-Here are some important things to consider before choosing an online casino.
+Here are some important casino tips to consider before choosing an online casino.

 Red flags that indicate online scams